motrr/Galileo-iOS-SDK/frameworks/GalileoControl.framework/Resources/Galileo iOS Quick Start Guide-template.markdown

 <a name="moving"/></a>
 ## Moving Galileo

 Galileo can be controlled with two distinct modes: position control and velocity control.
-Both can be accessed using methods on the `<Galileo>` shared instance.
+Both can be accessed using methods on the `<GCGalileo>` shared instance.

- - An instance of `<PositionControl>` is obtained by calling `positionControlForAxis:`.
+ - An instance of `<GCPositionControl>` is obtained by calling `positionControlForAxis:`.
 A distinct position control instance exists for each axis the connected Galileo supports.
 The following delegate implementation would pan Galileo clockwise by 90 degrees as soon as a connection is established.

         - (void) galileoDidConnect
         {
-            PositionControl* panPositionControl = [[Galileo sharedGalileo] positionControlForAxis:GalileoControlAxisPan];
+            GCPositionControl* panPositionControl = [[GCGalileo sharedGalileo] positionControlForAxis:GCControlAxisPan];
             [panPositionControl incrementTargetPosition:90.0 notifyDelegate:nil waitUntilStationary:NO];
         }

- - Velocity control is performed in a similar fasion, using an instance of `<VelocityControl>`.
+ - Velocity control is performed in a similar fasion, using an instance of `<GCVelocityControl>`.
 The following example starts Galileo rotating the phone around it's tilt axis at 100 degrees per second.

-        VelocityControl* tiltVelocityControl = [[Galileo sharedGalileo] velocityControlForAxis:GalileoControlAxisTilt];
+        GCVelocityControl* tiltVelocityControl = [[GCGalileo sharedGalileo] velocityControlForAxis:GCControlAxisTilt];
         [tiltVelocityControl setTargetVelocity:100.0];

  - The library will attempt to switch control modes automatically, however using more than one mode for a single axis requires explicitly instructing the `<Galileo>` shared instance to switch modes using the `selectMode:forAxis:` method.

-         GalileoControlAxis axis = GalileoControlAxisPan;
+         GCControlAxis axis = GCControlAxisPan;
         //
-        VelocityControl* tiltVelocityControl = [[Galileo sharedGalileo] velocityControlForAxis:axis];
+        GCVelocityControl* tiltVelocityControl = [[GCGalileo sharedGalileo] velocityControlForAxis:axis];
-        [[Galileo sharedGalileo] selectMode:GalileoModeVelocityControl forAxis:axis];
+        [[GCGalileo sharedGalileo] selectMode:GCModeVelocityControl forAxis:axis];
         [tiltVelocityControl setTargetVelocity:100.0];
         //
-        PositionControl* tiltPositionControl = [[Galileo sharedGalileo] positionControlForAxis:axis];
+        GCPositionControl* tiltPositionControl = [[GCGalileo sharedGalileo] positionControlForAxis:axis];
-        [[Galileo sharedGalileo] selectMode:GalileoModePositionControl forAxis:axis];
+        [[GCGalileo sharedGalileo] selectMode:GCModePositionControl forAxis:axis];
         [tiltPositionControl incrementTargetPosition:-90 notifyDelegate:nil waitUntilStationary:NO];